 I was intoxicated with the consumerist sensuality of the hotel, the scent, the sights, and the gastronomical delights such that when a nice-looking Indian guy who happened to be a Service Manager greeted me, I gushed to him "You're hotel is beautiful!"
 I was bowled over when he said with a twinkle in his eye, "Not as beautiful as you."

-On our ride to the airport for our flight home, my mother said to my eleven year old son, "There's no place like home, is there?
-Home sweet home."
+o the airport for our flight home, my mother said to my eleven year old son, "There's no place like home, is there?
+Home sweet home.""There's a place like home, grandma," my son said.

 We both looked wonderingly at my son.
 Without missing a beat he said with much conviction and nostalgia "Shangri-La feels like home."